linea-it/occultation-hs/userdocs/pages/ui/getting_started.rst

 Linux
 ^^^^^^^

 In Linux there is a second option in the execution of the interface.
 One may run it locally or as a server.
-To do so, respectively, one should run the files “occultin.sh” or “occultin-server.sh”.
+To do so, respectively, one should run the files “OccultIn.sh” or “OccultIn-server.sh”.
 To run locally, one can also simply use the icon of the application.

 Creating a User Account
 -----------------------

 When you start the application for the first time, it is necessary to sign up for a user account.
-The OccultIN interface is developed to support multiple users and, therefore, an account is needed to start using the interface.
+The OccultIn interface is developed to support multiple users and, therefore, an account is needed to start using the interface.
 The account consists of a user, an email, and a password.

 .. image:: ../../images/getting_started_00.png